 Certain items can be targeted through the completion of bounties or boss kills.
 The following is a list of such items, in order of importance for the class.

 - Ring of Royal Grandeur is a legendary from Act I caches that reduces the number of set items required for set bonuses by one.
-While it might not be immediately useful, obtaining powerful bonuses (such as the 4- and 6- piece set bonuses of the Immortal King set) as early as possible for a huge spike in character power is an opportunity you should not pass up.
+While it might not be immediately useful, obtaining powerful bonuses (such as the 4- and 6- piece set bonuses of any set) as early as possible for a huge spike in character power is an opportunity you should not pass up.
 Doing bounties will be inevitable for crafting materials anyway, so optimize your farming time and get this ring as soon as possible.

 - Reaper's Wraps are meant to assist classes and builds with resource management problems.
 These bracers restore up to 30% of your Fury reserves when you get healed by a health globe — an easy trigger if you keep an eye on the battlefield.
 Note that these bracers are craftable, and the plan for their creation drops when you kill the Act V boss Malthael on any difficulty.
 Reaper's Wraps are reasonably attractive to Barbarians, as they frequently suffer from resource issues in the early game, before they acquire items like Fury of the Ancients or Bul-Kathos's Oath set.

 - Avarice Band is an Act III cache legendary ring that extends your pickup radius by up to 30 yards as you pick up gold.
 This unassuming bonus has the potential to turn in the strongest source of defense during normal rifts due to its synergy with Boon of the Hoarder and Goldwrap.
 Their powers combined, they can render your character practically invulnerable even in the highest of Torment difficulties.